Dear Prospective Applicant,

 Thank you for your interest in our Graduate Program in Philosophy.
 Please apply online at https://connect.grad.uconn.edu/apply/.

 Merit-based financial aid is available from the philosophy department in the form of Graduate Assistantships and fellowships.
-Teaching assistantships will range from $24,313.58 to $28,443.87 in salary for the academic year 2020-2021.
+Teaching assistantships will range from $24,800.30 to $29,013.08 in salary for the academic year 2021-2022.
 Tuition is waived for Graduate Assistantships who are awarded half- or full-time teaching assistantships and with full-time registration (6 credits or more & maintaining a 3.0 grade point average or better).
 Both half- and full-teaching assistants may purchase excellent health-care coverage, heavily subsidized by UConn.
 UConn sponsors two university-wide Fellowships of up to $20,000—the Jorgenson and the Harriott (https://grad.uconn.edu/financing/fellowships/internal-awards/).
 Each requires evidence of scholarly achievement, and the Harriott also requires evidence of the applicant’s commitment to enhancing diversity.
 After submitting applications to The Graduate School, applicants will be able to submit a form to request consideration for the Jorgenson and Harriott Fellowships from the Application Management Page: http://connect.grad.uconn.edu/apply.
 We cannot consider your application for these Fellowships unless you fill out this form, so we encourage qualified applicants to complete it.
 Graduate students accepted into the Ph.D. program are normally guaranteed up to five years of support at the full Graduate Assistant level contingent upon their making satisfactory progress through the program.

 An application must include: